Pleat Is Coming Soon, and I'm Unreasonably Excited About Quoting Software

 And the tools most workrooms use to quote?
 They're either spreadsheets held together with duct tape and prayer, or they're generic business software that doesn't know the difference between a euro pleat and a pinch pleat.
 Neither option is great when you're trying to price a 14-window project with three different treatment types, COM fabric, and a designer who keeps changing the header style.

-I've watched workroom owners, smart and talented people who can build a flawless motorized drapery from scratch, lose money because their quoting process was a mess.
-Not because they didn't know their costs.
-Because the system they were using couldn't keep up.
+I've talked to workroom owners, smart and talented people who can build a flawless motorized drapery from scratch, who are losing money because their quoting process is a mess.
+Not because they don't know their costs.
+Because the system they're using can't keep up.

 That's why Pleat exists.